mikehuntemann/9x16/04-rebalancing-verticality/05-timeless-media.md

 From there, we can rebuild, architect, compose, create new constructs and then we design within that new framework.

 And this practice I see as the only real solution to keep up with the exponential pace of technology in general:
-Reduce your "machine distance", stop being just an end-user.
+Reduce your "machine distance" – stop being just an end-user.
 Or as [Naval Ravikant pointed out](https://youtu.be/kvGFldxwjhY?t=135): become digital literate and know how to be good with computers.

 Share your sources and references, templates and approaches.